allegro/allegro.tech/_posts/2019-10-06-design-for-failure.md

 Online Layer, like message duplicates, lost events or late events, we have the option to _fix_ the data later in the Offline Layer.

-Of course, it would be possible to tackle mentioned problems in the Online part of the system, but in our case it would have too big impact on the system performance.
+Of course, it would be possible to tackle the mentioned problems in the Online part of the system, but in our case it would have too big impact on the system performance.
 That is why we have decided on a real-time best-effort and reconcile-later approach.
 The issue of maintaining accuracy is where our Offline Layer shines.